chennu0311/ai-customer-support-agent/README.md

 The current FAQ is also a demonstration knowledge base and contains placeholder business information that should be replaced before real-world deployment.

-🚀 Future Improvements
+## 🚀 Future Improvements

-Persistent vector database such as PostgreSQL/PGVector, Qdrant, or Pinecone WhatsApp customer support
+- Persistent vector database such as PostgreSQL/PGVector, Qdrant, or Pinecone
+- WhatsApp customer support
-Website chat integration
+- Website chat integration
-Human escalation for complex queries
+- Human escalation for complex queries
-Complaint and refund routing
+- Complaint and refund routing
-Business-hours awareness
+- Business-hours awareness
-Customer conversation history
+- Customer conversation history
-Analytics and support dashboards
+- Analytics and support dashboards
-Multi-business / multi-tenant support Business-specific configuration stored outside the FAQ Automated FAQ document updates
+- Multi-business / multi-tenant support
+- Business-specific configuration stored outside the FAQ
+- Automated FAQ document updates

-🎓 What This Project Demonstrates
+## 🎓 What This Project Demonstrates

 This project demonstrates practical implementation of:

-AI Agents
+- AI Agents
-Retrieval-Augmented Generation (RAG)
+- Retrieval-Augmented Generation (RAG)
-Vector embeddings
+- Vector embeddings
-Semantic search
+- Semantic search
-LLM-based customer support
+- LLM-based customer support
-Workflow automation
+- Workflow automation
-Gmail integration
+- Gmail integration
-Document ingestion
+- Document ingestion
-AI response grounding
+- AI response grounding
-Basic AI safety and hallucination prevention
+- Basic AI safety and hallucination prevention

-📌 Project Status
+## 📌 Project Status

-Working Prototype
+**Working Prototype**

 The system has been tested using real Gmail messages and successfully:

-Received a customer email.
+1. Received a customer email.
-Retrieved relevant FAQ information.
+2. Retrieved relevant FAQ information.
-Generated an AI response.
+3. Generated an AI response.
-Replied to the original Gmail conversation.
+4. Replied to the original Gmail conversation.

-### 5. Important

-After pasting, click **Preview** before committing.

-You should see:

-**AI Customer Support Agent — RAG-Powered Email Automation**

-as a large heading, with proper headings, bullets, and diagrams.

-If the Preview looks good, **then click Commit changes**.

-Send me a screenshot of the **Preview** before you commit.
-I'll check the formatting for you.